Cbazil/JavaScript-Ex/README.md

 - 2018/11/09 Nates lession was on Conditions(If, else and else if statements)

+    ####So We have done:
+    Console.log
+    Prompt
+    Alert
+    Variables
+    Functions
+    Objects

 ## &copy; All right reserved 2018 , Made by Cbazil